This recipe was supposed to be an onion. Okay, that doesn’t make sense on it’s own so let me explain.

 - 1/2 teaspoon paprika

 - 1/2 teaspoon parsley

 - Mix the ingredients for the cajun seasoning, if using, in a small bowl and add 2 teaspoons to a medium bowl along with flour and salt; mix with a spoon.
 Pour milk into another medium sized bowl and chop cauliflower into florets.

 - Line a plate with paper towels and heat about 4 inches of oil over medium heat in a large skillet or deep fryer to about 350 degrees F (175 C).
 Dip a few florets at a time in flour mix, then in milk, then again in the flour mix and place in oil.

 - Fry on each side for about 2 minutes until golden then remove to prepared plate.
 Serve hot with remoulade dip.

-- Add remaining ingredients and pulse until smooth.
+- Combine the yogurt, veganaise, deli mustard in a blender or food processor (or simply stir together by hand) and pulse until combined.
+Add remaining ingredients and pulse until smooth.
 Pour into a sealable container and refrigerate until ready to serve.